Thefriendlysweetheart/Thefriendlysweetheart/README.md

 <div align="center">

-# Hi, I'm abyssa/abyss.
+# Hi, I am echo but may as well call me abyss if you'd like.

-###  prefer pronouns: it / he / they
+###  prefer pronouns : it / he / they

 Welcome to my profile!
 I'm glad you're here.

 <p align="center">
   <a href="https://dreamysaman.atabook.org">Atabook</a>

-still wip.
+still a wip.